VisualText/parse-en-us/README.md

 # Full USA English Parser

-This is a full English Parser for USA English created by Amnon Meyers;
+This is a full English Parser for USA English created by Amnon Meyers

 It was developed over the period of many years in a bottom up manner.
 It uses the older Wordnet dictionary for parts of speech and uses only syntax, no semantics.